 How Do Dreams Work?

 The brain will ‘flush out’ emotional arousal by creating a dream of a scenario that parallels the real-life experience – a metaphor.
-So, the work colleague from above might be symbolised by a monster and your anger would be allowed expression as you attacked the dream creature.
+So, the work colleague from above might be symbolised by a monster and your anger would be allowed expression as you attacked the creature.

 If you ruminate angrily over the same issues the next day then you may well have a repetitive dream as the brain solves the same problem in the same way.
 The problem has not been totally removed from your mind at the first attempt.